 We have a consulting room designed for patients who are unable to leave their wheelchair.
 The standard examination chair can be removed from its position and the patient in their wheelchair can be positioned correctly for their eye examination.

-The patient can be refracted, and have a slitlamp & fundus examination from the comfort of their own chair.
+The patient can have spectacles measured, and have a slitlamp & fundus examination from the comfort of their own chair.

 Contact lens fitting